Frog Fractions: Hop’s Iconic Cap

 Years after the events of Frog Fractions, Hop has been impeached and works at a theater production of his original adventure, where he is constantly heckled by an internet troll in the audience named Content-Aware Phil.
 Disillusioned with his job and fearing he is becoming estranged from his daughter October, the player plays a point-and-click adventure game to help the two sneak out of the house and go on a new adventure so they can reconnect.
-While they visit the Frog Fractions Science Museum, Hop receives multiple phone calls from his wife Hatricia stating her team uncovered a cursed grave site on an archaeological dig and, through a complex series of events, she has become a new demiurge.
+While they visit the Frog Fractions Science Museum, Hop receives multiple phone calls from his cat wife Hatricia stating that her archaeological team has uncovered a cursed grave site on a dig and, through a complex series of events, she has become a new demiurge.
 Draggy, now working for Redcane Group, Inc., calls Hop for a meeting at the request of his boss Dom Schema, but he, Hop and October are attacked by Schema during the meeting and must escape via an Ikaruga-inspired scrolling shooter game.

 After hiding in an IKEA, the three decide to infiltrate Redcane to find the truth, now accompanied by the still-heckling Phil.
 They first attempt to find ores needed to fool the building's odor scanner via a Boulder Dash-inspired digging game.
 When that attempt fails, they obtain an employee keycard and sneak into the building via a turn-based puzzle game.
 Entering the deepest level of the building, the group discovers hundreds of Hop clones in holding containers.
 Schema appears and reveals he is the original Hop and that the one controlled by the player is a clone, created when he got too old for adventuring.
 Due to Hop settling into a routine and becoming boring, Schema intends to replace Hop with another clone, prompting a final RPG battle with Schema.
 Phil's heckling during the battle so infuriates the other Hop clones that they escape their captivity, killing Phil and Schema before rampaging through the streets of Bug Francisco as the credits roll.
-After the credits, October and Hop work together in the digging game to find VHS tapes of skateboarding tricks, which contain information Hatricia needs to obtain bureaucratic forms limiting her responsibilities as demiurge.
+After the credits, October and Hop work together in the digging game to find VHS tapes of skate videos, which contain information Hatricia needs to obtain bureaucratic forms limiting her responsibilities as demiurge.
 After digging deep enough, they emerge in the underground kingdom of Gehennom, where the family is happily reunited.